tarantool/doc/doc/book/box/atomic.rst

    UPDATE tester SET "field[2]" = 'size', "field[3]" = 0 WHERE "field[1]" = 3

-This query will be processed with three operating system **threads**:
+Assuming this query is received by Tarantool via network, it will be processed with three operating system **threads**:

-1. If we issue the query on a remote client, then the **network thread** on the server side receives the query, parses the statement and changes it to a server executable message which has already been checked, and which the server instance can understand without parsing everything again.
+1. The **network thread** on the server side receives the query, parses the statement, checks if it's correct, and then transforms it into a special structure--a message containing an executable statement and its options.

 2. The network thread ships this message to the instance's **transaction processor thread** using a lock-free message bus.